Andrew McCabe: Legal and IRS proceedings

 In August 2019, McCabe filed a wrongful termination lawsuit against the Department of Justice, saying his firing, which took effect only hours before his scheduled retirement, was the result of Trump's improper political interference.
 His suit says he is "entitled to his full law enforcement pension and all other benefits, privileges, and rights currently being withheld".
-Also in August 2019, McCabe was hired by CNN as contributor, drawing criticism from media critics and conservatives.

 In early 2019, Attorney General William Barr assigned prosecutor John Durham to conduct an inquiry into the origins of the Crossfire Hurricane investigation.
 On September 30, 2019, it was reported that Durham had offered McCabe a plea deal that McCabe had rejected.
 McCabe and his attorneys denied having been offered the plea deal.
 In a court proceeding the same day, Federal Judge Reggie B. Walton heard arguments stemming from a July 30, 2018, lawsuit filed by Citizens for Responsibility and Ethics in Washington because the FBI had been unresponsive to its March Freedom of Information Act (FOIA) request.
 The DOJ had requested an exemption from FOIA because "records or information could reasonably be expected to interfere with enforcement proceedings."
 Walton told federal prosecutors that they needed to either file charges against McCabe or drop the investigation, saying "This is just dragging too long."
 Walton gave prosecutors a November 15, 2019, deadline to file charges, saying he would order the release of the documents after that date if no charges had been filed.
 In a November 14, 2019, hearing, Walton excoriated prosecutors, suggesting they were stalling a decision whether to charge McCabe by using a "smoke screen" to deceive the court and continue the hold on the release of the documents, which he released.